carolineweiss/01_Variables_and_Datatypes/05_Intro_to_Objects_Strings/tutorial/README.md

 ## Next steps

 You've begun to learn about the `String` class and some of its methods.
-You can explore more string methods in the [Java documentation.](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html#method.summary)
+You can explore more string methods in the [Java documentation.](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/String.html)

 Try combining the methods you have learn to solve more complex problems.
 For example:
 - Can you find the number of words in a sentence?
-(Hint: use `split()` and `Array.length`)
+(Hint: use `split()` and the `length` property of the resulting array)
 - Can you get the last character in a string?
 (Hint: use `substring()` and `length()`)